51Degrees/documentation/src/devicedetection/features/falsepositivecontrol.md

 `Difference` - Contains the difference value between the supplied evidence and the returned match.
 `UserAgents` - Contains a list of the matching substrings from the User-Agent.
-`Drift` - (@Hash only) - Contains the drift value between the supplied evidence and the returned match.
+`Drift` - Contains the drift value between the supplied evidence and the returned match.
-`MatchedNodes` - (@Hash only) - The number of 'nodes' in the @hash tree where a match was found.
+`MatchedNodes` - The number of 'nodes' in the @hash tree where a match was found.
 If this is zero then no match was found.
-`Method` - (@Pattern only) - The method used to find a match.
+`Method` - The method used to find a match.
 'EXACT' indicates an exact match.
 'NONE' indicates no match.
 Any other value is the name of the technique used to find the result that best matches the supplied evidence.

 # The 'Unknown' Value